 Once upon a time, I wanted to send Fred Phelps to hell, or rather, hell’s waiting room.
-It was going to be part of this play I was writing, but it didn’t make the final cut.
+Or maybe it was purgatory.
+It was going to be part of this play I was writing, but it didn’t make the final cut, and now Fred is dead, and my friend and co-writer Jerry Stropnicky says the scene’s time has come.
+Maybe.
+I don’t know.

 In the scene, Fred enters a waiting room where a receptionist calls out numbers intermittently.
 There are a couple of characters waiting, reading magazines, or trying in vain to get a cell phone signal.